 | I need time to think. | Malai sochna samay chhincha. | मलाई सोच्न समय चाहिन्छ। |

+Practice Task: Reflection: Which sentences feel most useful for your daily communication?
+Can you imagine yourself using these phrases in real situations?
 Create five new sentences using the vocabulary words.
 Mix and match words to create meaningful expressions about your daily life.

 With these 10 vocabulary words and their contextual sentences, you’ve expanded your Nepali communication toolkit.
 These words enable you to describe locations, express quality judgments, and discuss time and abstract concepts naturally.
+You’re now capable of speaking about geography, food preparation, pilgrimage sites, and personal thoughts with greater sophistication and confidence.

 Words like “two weeks” (dui haptaa) and “to think” (sochnu) enable you to discuss time spans and mental processes, essential for personal and meaningful conversation.